 The NASA GLOBE Clouds team compares GLOBE cloud observations to corresponding satellite data.
 GLOBE participants can "opt in" to receive notifications on their mobile device about polar orbiting satellite flyovers or check online (see satellite overpass schedule tool).
-If an observer's cloud observation is compared to satellite data, and the user opted-in to receive emails from GLOBE, the user will receive a Satellite Comparison Table for every collocation (see satellite comparison table example) in a personalized email from NASA within one week of submitting their observation.
-The NASA GLOBE Clouds team uses an application programming interface or API specific for the team to pull cloud observations daily from The GLOBE Program's database.
-The cloud observations can then be compared to multiple geostationary satellites, CERES instruments onboard Aqua and Terra, and CALIPSO.
-In January 2023, cloud comparisons to NOAA-20 were initiated.
+If an observer's cloud observation is collocated to satellite data, and the user opted-in to receive emails from GLOBE, the user will receive a Satellite Comparison Table for every collocation (see satellite comparison table example) through a personalized email from NASA within roughly one week of submitting their observation.
+The NASA GLOBE Clouds team uses an application programming interface or API specific for the team to pull cloud observations daily from the GLOBE Program's database.
+The cloud observations can then be compared to multiple geostationary satellites and CERES instrument onboard NOAA-20.
+Historically the team also compared to Aqua, Terra, and CALIPSO.
 The satellite comparison table includes images from these satellites centered on the observation location.